navpil/navpil.github.io/_posts/2026-03-09-kiswahili-step-by-step.md

 - is played counterclockwise,
 - uses relay sowing,
 - forbids moving singletons,
-- capture happens when a last seed falls into a non-empty hole and the opposing hole is not empty
+- capture happens when a last seed falls into a non-empty hole in the inner row and the opposing hole is not empty
 - seeds captured from both opponent holes - from inner and outer row if any seeds are there,
 - captured seeds together with the seeds from the last hole are sown starting from the next hole - which also means that seeds are never removed from the game.